shemaryahuz/FullStackCourse/react/mood-selector-exercise/README.md

 # Mood Selector

 A Small React Application
-for Mood Selesctor with button
+for Mood Selesctor with buttons